-While routine dental care is an essential aspect of cats' and dogs' oral and general health, most pets don't receive the oral hygiene care they need to ensure their teeth and gums stay healthy.
+While routine veterinary dentistry is an essential aspect of cats' and dogs' oral and general health, most pets don't receive the oral hygiene care they need to ensure their teeth and gums stay healthy.

 At our veterinary hospital in Stockton, we offer complete dental care services for your pet, from basics including dental exams, teeth cleanings and polishing to dental X-rays and surgeries.

 We are also passionate about educating pet owners about dental health and home dental care for their pets.

 Veterinary Dentistry in Stockton

 We understand it can be frightening to learn that your pet needs dental surgery.
 Our goal is to make this process as stress-free as possible, for you and your pet.

 We'll do everything in our power to ensure your pet's experience with us is as easy and comfortable as possible.
 We'll explain each step of the process to you in detail prior to the procedure, including preparation and any post-operative care needs.

 We offer tooth extractions and gum disease treatment for dogs and cats.

 Pet Teeth Cleaning & Exams